 Fromm, Erich.
 To Have or to Be.
 Bloomsbury Academic, 2013.

 Galloway, Scott.
 The Algebra of Happiness.
 Portfolio, 2019.

 Gandhi, M. K. An Autobiography—The Story of My Experiments with Truth.
 Reading Essentials, 2019.

 Godfrey-Smith, Peter.
 Theory and Reality: An Introduction to the Philosophy of Science.
 U of Chicago P, 2003.

 Goldberg, Jonah.
 Suicide of the West: How the Rebirth of Tribalism, Populism, Nationalism, and Identity Politics Is Destroying American Democracy.
 Crown Forum, 2018.

-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 If you wish to adapt, remix, transform, or build upon this work in any way, you may not distribute your work without first contacting the Editor for permission.